azdavis/azdavis.net/posts/en/limitations-opportunity.md

 Some languages, like C and C++, require the programmer to explicitly allocate and free objects.
-This makes it hard to write programs free of memory errors like leaks, double-frees and accessing freed memory.
+This makes it hard to write programs free of memory errors like leaks, double-frees and use-after-free.
 In Rust, because allocations and frees are inserted automatically where needed, these memory issues are far less common.

 Most other languages use either a garbage collector or reference counting to automatically manage memory.
 However, in these systems, it is not statically